 Be sure to submit all necessary documents promptly and correctly to receive your budgeting loan as soon as possible.

 Additionally, contact your local authority regularly and inquire if anything else is needed from you.
 Following up with the authorities is important in ensuring that your work is done.

 Due to the workload, your application may get delayed.
 If you keep following up, you can speed up the process.

 Are budgeting loans still available?

-This loan doesn’t count as an income and hence, it will not impact other benefits that you are on.
-You need to provide your national insurance number and other important information in the claim form.
-Usually, it takes around 5-6 weeks for a budgeting loan to be processed.
+You must provide your national insurance number and other important information in the claim form.
+Usually, it takes around 5-6 weeks for a budgeting loan to be sanctioned and disbursed.

 What are some other ways to deal with debts?